MajorZiploc/tooling_notes/gamedev/godot/notes.md

 draw order of a scene is top down, so last thing will be ontop of previous things

 y sort enabled for auto z indexing elements on screen

+# Export

+## HTML
+  DONT MARK IT AS RUNNABLE (a toggle box in the export)
+    will cause jittering for game time and tweens and such it will be runnable without this ont